mparkcode/django-retroplay/README.md

 * Information is presented in a simple layout, which gives the users access to screenshots, summary, rating, release date and link to get more information.
 * In the case of the rating the animated color progress bar will show a color appropriate to the rating: green, orange, or red.
 * The instances of no information for some of the returned values are handled in the following ways:
-    * In the even a game has no cover image a default image will display instead.
+    * In the event a game has no cover image a default image will display instead.
     * No rating will display a grey animated progress bar stating no rating available.

 #### Features left to implement